ManifestManah/MapConfigurator/README.md

 ## Installation
-1) Download the contents and open the downloaded zip file.
+To install this on your server do the following:
-2) Drag the files within the 'csgo' folder into your server's csgo/ directory.
+1).
+Download the contents and open the downloaded zip file.
-3) Edit the files in cfg/mapconfigs/ folder and sub folders to match your preferences
+2).
+Drag the files within the 'csgo' folder into your server's csgo/ directory.
-4) Restart your server, or change the map.
+3).
+Edit the files in cfg/mapconfigs/ folder and sub folders to match your preferences 4).
+Restart the server.

 ## Known Bugs & Issues